EyasuTeshome/shifttracker/interview-prep/what-makes-a-strong-featured-section.md

 ### **Finally, arrange your best projects first**

-LinkedIn only shows the first 3 featured projects as a default; viewers have to scroll to see the rest of them.
+LinkedIn only shows the first 3 featured media as a default; viewers have to scroll to see the rest of them.
 Therefore, you need to make sure that your best projects come first.
 Click the pencil/edit icon and then click and drag your projects to fit the order that you'd like.

 ![images/LI6.gif](images/LI6.gif)